 Paradise lost: how industrial agriculture is endangering organic production

-This is what organic farmers are being forced to do in the face of the dangerous drift of pesticides, left alone by the authorities despite the repeated and obvious abuses: “We started the production of organic apples in 1990 and of organic herbs in 2005 – Annamaria tells us – on a total of 3.647 square metres; we began to suffer serious damage from pesticide drift in 2010 and since then we have submitted three criminal reports to the Asl; we won the lawsuits but the costs and the repetition of abuses have forced us to invest all the money to isolate our land from the surrounding intensive monocultures”.
+This is what organic farmers are being forced to do in the face of the dangerous drift of pesticides, left alone by the authorities despite the repeated and obvious abuses: “We started the production of organic apples in 1990 and of organic herbs in 2005″ – Annamaria tells us – “on a total of 3.647 square metres; we began to suffer serious damage from pesticide drift in 2010 and since then we have submitted three criminal reports to the Asl (Local Health Authority); we won the lawsuits but the costs and the repetition of abuses have forced us to invest all the money to isolate our land from the surrounding intensive monocultures”.
 This is a drastic, partial solution that does not do justice to the beauty of the Trentino landscape.

 Yet, seeing the children of the family playing inside the fenced space, one has the impression that the solution adopted by the Gluderer family is absolutely correct.
 However, the bitterness of the barricade in the face of injustice remains.
 The injustice of having to see children grow up with a background of plastic tents rather than uncontaminated countryside and mountains.
 A medieval castle under siege of the advancing chemical plague that provides only one other solution: that of escape.

 This is the second option: Moving the production higher and higher, in the impervious but still friendly mountains, as far away as possible from the toxic miasmas.
 The Gluderer family have thus begun to explore the possibility of working where pesticides have not yet arrived, at least for the moment: “We bought a plot of land in Tubre, near Mals, at a height of 1,300 meters because there are as yet no problems of drift, so we decided to move all the hives there for the processing of honey”.
 A defense and retreat to the bitter end in an attempt to defend health, work and life itself.
-Showing a photo of the countryside, her countryside before it all began, the chemical war and bunker, Annamaria whimsically tells us “My dream is that they give us back what we had, the countryside where I grew up but where my grandchildren can no longer grow freely”.
+Showing a photo of the countryside, her countryside before the chemical war and bunker began, Annamaria whimsically tells us “My dream is that they give us back what we had.
+The countryside where I grew up but where my grandchildren can no longer grow freely”.

 The political choice: nothing to do with transition – the priority is to preserve the status quo!

-Provinces, regions and governments seem to be continuing along a path that is the opposite of that called by citizens, civil society organisations and organic farmers who no longer are willing to stand by and watch, and are ready to ally themselves to get out of the trenches in which they have so far been relegated to.
+Provinces, regions and governments seem to be continuing along a path that is the opposite of that called by citizens, civil society organisations and organic farmers who no longer are willing to stand by and watch, and are ready to ally together to get out of the trenches they have so far been relegated to.

 The transition is going on, despite politics